susam/ice/README.rst

 11. If *type* is ``str``, it matches a string of one or more characters such that none of the characters is ``/``.
-The path of the request path matched by the wildcard is passed as an ``str`` object to the route's callable.
+The path of the request path matched by the wildcard is passed as an ``str`` object to the route's handler.
 12. If *type* is ``path``, it matches a string of one or more characters that may contain ``/``.
-The path of the request path matched by the wildcard is passed as an ``str`` object to the route's callable.
+The path of the request path matched by the wildcard is passed as an ``str`` object to the route's handler.
-13. If *type* is ``int``, ``+int`` or ``-int``, the path of the request path matched by the wildcard is passed as an ``int`` object to the route's callable.
+13. If *type* is ``int``, ``+int`` or ``-int``, the path of the request path matched by the wildcard is passed as an ``int`` object to the route's handler.
 14. If *type* is ``+int``, the wildcard matches a positive integer beginning with a non-zero digit.
 15. If *type* is ``int``, the wildcard matches ``0`` as well as